-Participants in the interlock program will be required to have an interlock device installed by an accredited interlock service provider.
-Participants will also be required to ensure their device is regularly serviced by an accredited interlock service provider during their time on the program.
+Participants in the interlock program are required to have an interlock device installed by an accredited interlock service provider.
+Participants are also required to ensure their device is regularly serviced by an accredited interlock service provider during their time on the program.

 The three accredited interlock service providers in NSW are:

 For more information about the devices, service locations and costs offered by each interlock provider, visit their websites at the links provided.

 Costs associated with installing and servicing alcohol interlocks must be paid by the participant.
 It is estimated that the standard costs to participants will include:

 - Regular device servicing (monthly or bi monthly) and

 - Device removal at the end of the mandatory interlock period.

 These standard costs are estimated* to be about $2,200 a year.